CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `NO_PROJECTILE`            | The "projectile" portion of the spell phases through walls, the epicenter of the spell effect is exactly where you target it, with no regards to obstacles.
 `NON_MAGICAL`              | Ignores spell resistance when calculating damage mitigation and cannot be blocked by the NO_SPELLCASTING character flag.
 `PAIN_NORESIST`            | Pain altering spells can't be resisted (like with the deadened trait).
 `PERCENTAGE_DAMAGE`        | The spell deals damage based on the target's current hp.
 This means that the spell can't directly kill the target.
+For characters (NPC or Avatar) damage applies to all body parts (damage 10 would deal 10% damage for each limb).
+Works with both damages and DOTs
 `PERMANENT`                | Items or creatures spawned with this spell do not disappear and die as normal.
 Items can only be permanent at maximum spell level; creatures can be permanent at any spell level.
 `PERMANENT_ALL_LEVELS`     | Items spawned with this spell do not disappear even if the spell is not max level.
 `POLYMORPH_GROUP`          | A `targeted_polymorph` spell will transform the target into a random monster from the `monstergroup` in `effect_str`.